Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 When marking a region, follow these rules:

-*   <span style="FONT-STYLE: italic">TableStart and <span style="FONT-STYLE: italic">TableEnd fields must be inside the same section in the document.
+*   _TableStart_ and _TableEnd_ fields must be inside the same section in the document.
-*   If used inside a table, <span style="FONT-STYLE: italic">TableStart and <span style="FONT-STYLE: italic">TableEnd must be inside the same row in the table.
+*   If used inside a table, _TableStart_ and _TableEnd_ must be inside the same row in the table.
 *   Mail merge regions can be nested inside each other.
-*   Mail merge regions should be well formed, that is, there is always a matching <span style="FONT-STYLE: italic">TableStart and <span style="FONT-STYLE: italic">TableEnd with the same element name.
+*   Mail merge regions should be well formed, that is, there is always a matching _TableStart_ and _TableEnd_ with the same element name.

 **Nested mail merge regions**